Dennis & Winningham Law

 • Stay away from a settlement mill.

-Drunk Driving Accidents Overview
+Overview of Drunk Driving Accidents In Chattanooga

 Drunk driving is among the most common causes of vehicle collisions.
 The majority of drunk driving accidents are those in which two automobiles collide.
 Alcohol-related incidents can also involve motorcyclists, tractor-trailer drivers, boaters, pedestrians and bicyclists.
 Victims of drunk driving accidents can result in wrongful death or serious injuries such as catastrophic injuries, broken bones, traumatic brain injury, neck, back, and spinal cord injuries.